ds4dm/ecole/docs/discussion/theory.rst

     In the general case this quantity may not be bounded, for example for MDPs corresponding to *continuing* tasks where episode length may be infinite.
-    In Ecole, we garantee that all environments correspond to *episodic* tasks, that is, each episode is garanteed to end in a terminal state.
+    In Ecole, we guarantee that all environments correspond to *episodic* tasks, that is, each episode is guaranteed to end in a terminal state.
     This can be modeled by introducing a null state :math:`s_\textit{null}`, such that